 Reconstructive plastic surgery of the hand is a common surgical procedure for patients with pain or limited mobility of the wrist, fingers, hand and forearm.
 This surgery can repair issues brought about by an illness, birth defect or trauma injury of the hand and are corrected with reconstructive plastic surgery and therapy.

-learn more about Hand Surgery and Therapy »
+learn more about Hand and Foot Reconstruction »

 Head and Neck Cancer